-Statutory Results £ 000's Directors' Remuneration 2021 2020 Directors 346 61
+Statutory Results £ 000's Directors' Remuneration 2022 2021 Directors 495 409

-The remuneration of directors in 2020 and up to and including 28 February 2021 is entirely made up of fees to the non-executive directors for services provided to Stonebridge International Insurance Ltd and for services provided to Cornerstone International Holdings Ltd. Prior to the change in control at 1 March 2021, all other directors were employed by other Aegon Group companies and received remuneration from their respective employing company which was not apportioned between their services as directors of the Company and their services as directors of the holding company or of fellow Group undertakings.
+The remuneration of directors up to and including 28 February 2021 is entirely made up of fees to the non-executive directors for services provided to Stonebridge International Insurance Ltd and for services provided to Cornerstone International Holdings Ltd. Prior to the change in control at 1 March 2021, all other directors were employed by other Aegon Group companies and received remuneration from their respective employing company which was not apportioned between their services as directors of the Company and their services as directors of the holding company or of fellow Group undertakings.
 From 1 March 2021, remuneration for all directors was paid by Union Income Benefit Holdings Ltd and their remuneration charged to SIIL.
 One director is remunerated for their services to the Group and an apportionment of their total emoluments has been included in the SIIL directors' emoluments figure.